lisaengineeringteam/homeassistantfrontend/.github/ISSUE_TEMPLATE.md

 <!--
   Provide details about the versions you are using, which helps us reproducing and finding the issue quicker.
-Version information is found in the Home Assistant frontend: Settings -> About.
+Version information is found in the Third Eye frontend: Settings -> About.

   Browser version and operating system is important!
 Please try to replicate your issue in a different browser and be sure to include your findings.
 -->

-- Home Assistant release with the issue:
+- Third Eye release with the issue:
-- Last working Home Assistant release (if known):
+- Last working Third Eye release (if known):
 - Browser and browser version:
 - Operating system: